OnlyF0uR/cesium/README.md

 ### Smart contracts

 Smart contracts are written in WASM and executed in a control wasmer virtual machine named Selenide.
-The Selc program can be used to compile (including Universal-AOT) a smart contract to the desired format.

 ### Note of Caution